Q. What age must I be to attend Brighton Girls Camp?

 Q. Brighton Girls Camp is operated through The Church of Jesus Christ of Latter-day Saints.
 What does this mean?

-A. Brighton is operated under the Priesthood direction of the Salt Lake Valley View Stake and the Executive Priesthood Committee.
-It is supervised by a Presidency and Council of 14 men and women.
-All Staff that are hired each summer are church employees.
+A. Brighton is operated under the Priesthood direction of the Salt Lake Valley View Stake and its Executive Priesthood Committee.
+It is supervised by a Presidency and Council of 25 men and women.
+All Staff that are hired each summer are Church employees.